Snow Emergency Guidelines & Parking Information

 - St. Peter’s Square (Town Landing Parking Lot)

-- Fitz Hugh Lane Lot (Rogers St next to TD Bank)
+- Fitz Hugh Lane Lot (Rogers Street next to TD Bank)

-- Boynton Way Lot (off Rogers St in between Pilot House lot and House of Mitch).
+- Boynton Way Lot (off Rogers Street near the Pilot House).

 Vehicles parked in parking lots must shovel their cars out of the space.